City

 2. Physician

-Physicians diagnose and treat illnesses and injuries.
-They work in hospitals, clinics, and private practices.
-In the city, physicians often collaborate with leading medical research centers and universities.
-They provide essential healthcare services to the community.
+Physicians diagnose and treat illnesses.
+They work in hospitals and private practices.
+Physicians in the area often collaborate with leading medical institutions.
+They provide comprehensive care to patients of all ages.

 Find Physician jobs in Washington, DC